IamNator/mysql-golang-web/README.md

 	    "username":{username}
 	    "password":{password}
     }

-A user can only alter data when he logins into his account
+    Please properly enclose the parameters in double quotes.

-and he/she can only alter/view data he/she stored.
+A user can only alter data when he log into his account, and he/she can only alter/view data he/she stored.